JolietCyborgs4241/cyborg_sensing/README.md

 distances to the identified object./  This thread will communicate with the cv_robo module.

 A third component (cv_robo) will communicate with cv_proc and work with the robot code to steer, drive, and otherwise operate the robot based on visual cues.
-Cv_robo will act just liike a human-operated joystick and move the robot and actuate the appropriate functions based on visual cues (just like a human operator would).
+Cv_robo will act just like a human-operated joystick and move the robot and actuate the appropriate functions based on visual cues (just like a human operator would).
 The actual robot driving logic lives here.